The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 1. Buy yourself a rust removing pen.
 This is just a pen sized tool that has fiberglass strands that extend out the end as you turn the barrel of the pen.
 Use the end of the strands (they are very stiff) to gently wisk away the rust.
 Use an artists brush and a little primer before using the final color.
 Eastwood sells these pens and you may be able to find one at your local auto supply store.

-2. Find a supplier for a product that is very handy--called Rust Converter.
+2. Find a supplier for a product that is very handy--called Rust Converter [linked by editor to product info at Amazon].
 This product converts rust to an oxide and it can then be painted.
 Just use a little on an artists brush--watch the rust turn jet black.
 Wait 24 hrs and prime/paint the bad spot.

 Hope this helped.Bill Miller